Sample Poems from Lips

 for Pushcart Awards and serve as recent examples

-of the kinds of poems accepted for the magazine.
+of the variety of narrative poems accepted for the magazine.

 PAUL’S PARTY